Dresdner Lange Nacht der Wissenschaften

 Retina Information Day

-Retina Information Day was launched by the MPI-CBG together with the DFG-Center for Regenerative Therapies at the TU Dresden in 2009 and offers information on diseases such as retinitis pigmentosa, macular degeneration, or glaucoma.
+The Retina Information Day was launched by the MPI-CBG together with the DFG-Center for Regenerative Therapies at the TU Dresden in 2009 and offers information on diseases such as retinitis pigmentosa, macular degeneration, or glaucoma.
 The event brings together basic researchers, clinical researchers and applications, as well as self-help groups and patients.
-Every year, there are 200 visitors at the Retina Information Day.
-Partners of the event are the Dresden University Clinics Carl Gustav Carus, PRO RETINA Deutschland, the Association for the Blind and Visually Impaired Saxony, and the German Association for Blind and Visually Impaired Students and Professionals.
+Every year, about 150 visitors come to the Retina Information Day.
+Partners of the event are the Dresden University Clinics Carl Gustav Carus and PRO RETINA Deutschland.

 2 im ...